XEclipse-create/WEQ-Website-HTML-CSS/README.md

 # WEQ-Website
-It is an virtual queue management system
+It is a virtual queue management system